hwipl/blog/drafts/firewall-with-nftables-and-ansible/README.md

 }
 ```

-The template reflects the configuration shown in the Firewall Configuration
+The template reflects the configuration of the client nodes shown in the
-section above.
+Firewall Configuration section above.
+It contains no dynamically generated
+parts.

 ### Playbook